 Red Curry Paste

 I found a recipe on a jar of red curry paste for a shrimp dish, and I used some of the ingredients from the sauce to make this a chicken dish.
-I added rice noodles because we love using them in pad thai.
-It is naturally gluten free, but it’s something I would have made for us even before I was gluten free.
-In fact, I’ve been making this for a while now, so I may have even started making it before I was gluten free?!
+I added rice noodles because we love using them in Pad Thai.
+It is naturally gluten free, but it's something I would have made for us even before I was gluten free.
+In fact, I've been making this for a while now, so I may have even started making it before I was gluten free?!

-While I think there is plenty of spice from the red curry paste, Bob likes to add Sriracha sauce to give it even more of a kick.
-That’s the nice thing about Sriracha.
+While I think there is plenty of spice from the red curry paste, you can add Sriracha sauce to give it even more of a kick.
+That's the nice thing about Sriracha.
 You can serve it for those who want more heat without making the entire dish too spicy for some palates.
-Alternatively, you can add more of the red curry paste to bump up the heat.

 Soaking the Rice Noodles